Rafael1s/Deep-Reinforcement-Learning-Algorithms/Pong-Policy-Gradient-REINFORCE/README.md

 ## Algorithm REINFORCE

-Algorithm REINFORCE can be breifly described  as the loop of 3 components:
+Algorithm REINFORCE can be briefly described  as the loop of 3 components:

 ![](images/REINFORCE-algorithm.png)